4383/4383.github.io/_posts/2016-12-6-port-knocking-best-practices.markdown

 categories: [security, linux, port-knocking]
 ---
 ## Introduction
-In this post I want to explain how to use correctly port knocking with iptables.
+The goal of the article is to explain how to use correctly port knocking with iptables.

 ## Prerequisite
 - knowing SSH server management